kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 ---
 The goals / steps of this writeup:
 * Review of the camera calibration process
+* Review of the advanced line detection pipeline for static images
-* Review of the advanced line detection pipeline
+* Review of the advanced line detection pipeline for videos
 * Reflection on work - challenges encountered and  possible improvements.